futianfan/clinical-trial-outcome-prediction/README.md

 ### 4.1 Data Split

 - Split criteria
-  - phase I: xxxxx
+  - phase I: phase I trials, augmented with phase IV trials as positive samples.
-  - phase II: xxxxx
+  - phase II: phase II trials, augmented with phase IV trials as positive samples.
-  - phase III: xxxxx
+  - phase III: phase III trials, augmented with failed phase I and II trials as negative samples and successed phase IV trials as positive samples.
-  - indication: xxxxx
+  - indication: trials that fail in phase I or II or III are negative samples.
+Trials that pass phase III or enter phase IV are positive samples.

 - input
   - `data/raw_data.csv`